jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week3/3-7_Special_variables_and_IO.md

-# IO ad Special Variables
+# IO and Special Variables

 How can we send information into a script?
 How do we get information out of script?
 This section will start to explore those concepts.
 Remember from before that this is called **Input/Output** or simply **IO**.